Toxic Protection: What’s lurking in your sanitary products?

 So, what’s actually in them?

-Research from Women’s Environmental Network (WEN) and City to Sea has found alarming evidence of harmful substances in high street products, including:
+Research from Women’s Environmental Network (WEN) and City to Sea has found alarming evidence of harmful substances in high street sanitary products.
+This includes:

-- Fragrance Chemicals– These “signature scents” can contain dozens of undisclosed chemicals, including phthalates, which are linked to hormonal disruption and reproductive harm.
+• Fragrance Chemicals– These “signature scents” can contain dozens of undisclosed chemicals.
+This includes phthalates, which are linked to hormonal disruption and reproductive harm.

-- Super Absorbent Polymers (SAPs)– Found in many pads, these petroleum-derived materials trap moisture but can also trap bacteria, increasing risk of irritation, allergic reactions, and Toxic Shock Syndrome (TSS).
+• Super Absorbent Polymers (SAPs)– These are found in many pads.
+These petroleum-derived materials trap bacteria, increasing risk of irritation, allergic reactions, and Toxic Shock Syndrome (TSS).

 All of this, placed inside or next to your body for hours at a time- month after month, from years to decades.